ristof5/ristof5/README.md

 ### About Me
 - 💼 Aspiring **Full-Stack Developer** and **Machine Learning Enthusiast**.
 - 🌱 Currently learning and improving skills in **HTML**, **CSS**, **JavaScript**, **React.js**, **PHP**, **Python**, and **MySQL**.
-- 🎓 Studying **Informatics Engineering** at Pelita Bangsa University, semester 8.
+- 🎓 Studying **Informatics Engineering** at Pelita Bangsa University.
 - 🚀 Actively working on projects to enhance my problem-solving and technical skills.

 ---